JohnGR025/Dictionary/README.md

 ### Main program:
 Starting by checking the input of user, the one he entered when started the program.
 If the number of parameters are too small or too high, then the program won't start.
-Else there are two case.
+Else, there are two cases.
 1) We input a filename and a storing option (1 or 2) and those determine from what file we input words and how we store them into the array.
 2) We input a storing option (1 or 2) and that means that the filename is "dictionary" (a txt file of course, and for speedy execution of the program).
 Also the user gets asked for how many words of the file wants to insert.